 Accounting and Tax Treatment.
 We consider the impact of accounting and tax treatment when designing all aspects of compensation, but the primary driver of program design is the support of business objectives.
 In that regard, we review and consider the deductibility of executive compensation under Section 162(m) of the Internal Revenue Code, which limits the tax deductibility by a corporation of compensation in excess of \$1 million paid to its CEO and any of its three other most highly compensated executive officers, other than the CFO.
+Effective for tax years beginning after December 31, 2017, U.S. tax law changes will expand the definition of covered employees under Section 162(m) to, include among others, the CFO, and eliminate the performance-based compensation exception beginning in 2018.

-Compensation which qualifies as "performance-based" is excluded from the \$1 million limit if, among other requirements, the compensation is payable only upon attainment of pre-established, objective performance goals under a plan approved by the corporation's stockholders.
-The Committee, however, has not adopted a policy that all compensation must be deductible.
-If future compliance with Section 162(m) is inconsistent with our compensation philosophy or what is believed to be in the best interests of our stockholders, then future compensation arrangements may not be fully deductible under Section 162(m).
-For example, our time-vested awards of restricted stock do not qualify as performance-based and may not be fully deductible.
+Under the tax laws in effect during 2017, compensation which qualified as "performance-based" could be excluded from the \$1 million limit if, among other requirements, the compensation was payable only upon attainment of pre-established, objective performance goals under a plan approved by the corporation's stockholders.
+The Committee, however, did not adopt a policy that all compensation must be deductible.
+The Committee views the tax deductibility of executive compensation as one factor to be considered in the context of its overall compensation philosophy, and will consider the tax law changes.
+The Committee reviews each material element of compensation on a continuing basis to determine whether deductibility can be accomplished without sacrificing flexibility and other important elements of the overall executive compensation program.